nguyenducminhkhoi/nguyenducminhkhoi.github.io/content/home/about.md

 # Biography

-Khoi Nguyen is a PhD student in Computer Science at Oregon State University.
-His research interests include computer vision and deep learning.
-His current research focuses on applying deep learning approaches in computer vision such as scene understanding, image captioning, visual question answering.
+Khoi Nguyen is a PhD candidate in Computer Science at Oregon State University.
+His research interests include computer vision and machine learning.
+His current research focuses on applying deep learning approaches in computer vision such as image and video segmentation (semantic and instance segmentation), object tracking, few-shot learning, and optimization.